 Energetically, being free of the things that are no longer important to us feels very liberating!
 It feels wonderful to be surrounded by the things that truly have meaning and support the vision for your life.
 And after you declutter, you can really see and appreciate what you’ve chosen to keep.

-It’s common for people to go through a stage of fear and worry that if they get rid of things they won’t have enough.
-The way to get through that and experience the many benefits of decluttering is to simply be present with all the emotions that come up during the process.
+It’s common for people to go through a stage of fear that if they get rid of things they’ll end up not having enough.
+If this is you, simply be present with the emotions that come up during the process.
 Fear is about the future and the 3 keys will help to bring you back to the present moment.
-If you start to feel overwhelmed and stressed, pause and take a few deep breaths and notice how you’re feeling.
+If you start to feel overwhelmed pause and take a few deep breaths.
+Then, notice how you’re feeling.
 Remember you don’t have to let go of anything you’re not ready to let go of.

-The benefits that I have experienced from decluttering include:
+The benefits that I’ve experienced from decluttering include:

 - A feeling of joy and gratitude for all that I do have.
 A deeper appreciation for the blessings in my life.

-- A profound feeling of abundance and prosperity from taking stock of what I have, what is truly important to me, and from letting go of what is not.
+- A profound feeling of abundance and prosperity from taking stock of what I have and what is truly important to me.

 - And my possessions are glowing, sparkling, and have taken on deeper meaning for me.